mavryk-network/mavryk-taquito/docs/signing.md

 First, you provide the Michelson code to be signed as a string along with its type.
 Then, you create a new instance of the `michel-codec` parser and call the `parseMichelineExpression` on it to get the JSON representation of the Michelson code and type.
-Once done, you can pack the data using the `packDataBytes` function available in the `@mavrykdynamics/taquito-michel-codec` package.
+Once done, you can pack the data using the `packDataBytes` function available in the `@mavrykdynamics/webmavryk-michel-codec` package.
 To finish, use one of the methods presented above to sign the packed data (with the `InMemorySigner` like in this example or with the Beacon SDK).

 :::caution
-In the previous example, the data is packed locally in Taquito using the `packDataBytes` function of the `@mavrykdynamics/taquito-michel-codec` package instead of the RPC.
+In the previous example, the data is packed locally in Webmavryk using the `packDataBytes` function of the `@mavrykdynamics/webmavryk-michel-codec` package instead of the RPC.
 You should always verify the packed bytes before signing or requesting that they be signed when using the RPC to pack.
 This precaution helps protect you and your applications users from RPC nodes that have been compromised.
 A node that is operated by a bad actor, or compromised by a bad actor could return a fully formed operation that does not correspond to the input provided to the RPC endpoint.
 :::

 ## Sending the signature to a smart contract

 After forging a signature, you may want to send it to a contract so it can use it within its own logic.
 Let's imagine you have a contract with an entrypoint that accepts a public key, a signature and bytes called `%check_signature`.
-Here is how to send it to the contract using Taquito:
+Here is how to send it to the contract using Webmavryk:

 ```js
 const contract = await Mavryk.wallet.at(CONTRACT_ADDRESS);